-Fortunately, pebble-toothed eels popular in our hobby do not grow that large, although many can grow to 30 inches or more.
-Be sure your aquarium is large enough to accommodate a full grown adult eel.
+Fortunately, pebble-toothed eels popular in our hobby do not grow that large, but many can grow up to 30 inches or more.
+Be sure your aquarium is large enough to accommodate a full-grown adult eel.
 Many sources claim 40 gallons is the minimum tank size suitable for these types of eels.
 I disagree: I recommend no smaller than 75 gallons to accommodate an adult eel.
 This gives you enough space to create a natural habitat for the eel plus provides a little breathing room for other tankmates.

 An eel’s natural hangout is inside a hole or crevice with only its head visible, gently swaying with mouth agape.
 You must therefore create a habitat inside your aquarium to accommodate this natural, rhythmic behavior.
 Secure aquarium rock together using epoxy to build an aquascape that features large caves and/or crevices.
 You can also place 2 to 3 inch diameter PVC pipes under your sand to make it easier for your eel to burrow.
 This will allow your eel to find a safe burrow in turn making the animal comfortable and more likely to thrive in your aquarium.